Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Packet Type-based Design Framework

-Ultimately, the PT design problem can be formulated as an integer linear program (ILP), where each feasible solution---defined by a user grouping and its corresponding transmitter selection scheme---yields a valid, rate-optimal D2D coded caching scheme with potentially reduced \sbp compared to the \jsch.
+Finally, $\Fpt$ is compared with the JCM \sbp $\Fjcm=t\binom{K}{t}$.
+If $\Fpt \le \Fjcm $, the design provides a \sbp-efficient D2D \coca \schm.
+Otherwise, one may refine the design by changing the user grouping and/or transmitter selections.
+In this sense, the PT design problem can be viewed as an optimization over user groupings and transmitter selections, and can be formulated as an integer linear program (ILP).
+Each feasible solution corresponds to a valid rate-optimal D2D coded caching scheme, while the objective is to minimize the resulting \sbp.